 Where to Find Vintage Ceiling Tiles

-I am sure you are wondering where you can find ceiling tiles.
+Are you wondering where you can buy ceiling tiles?

-I see them at flea markets all of the time.
-I have also bought them on eBay.
+I see them at flea markets all of the time but I have also bought them on eBay.
 I found some on Facebook Marketplace too.
 But please know that I have never paid high prices.
-I bought a huge box of these ceiling tiles (eight large sheets) fun about $70.
+I bought a huge box of these ceiling tiles (eight large sheets) for about $70.

 I only used one of the eight sheets for this DIY Christmas tree collar.

 But here’s the thing, you can also make this and use Faux Peel and Stick Ceiling tiles!